Caprivi Strip: Natural features

-The area is rich in natural wildlife and has mineral resources.
-Of particular interest to the government of Namibia is that it gives access to the Zambezi River and is thereby a potential trading route to Africa's East Coast.
-However, the vagaries of the river level, various rapids, the presence of the Victoria Falls downstream and continued political uncertainty in the region make this use of the Caprivi Strip unlikely, although it may be used for ecotourism in the future.

 Within Namibia the Caprivi Strip provides significant habitat for the critically endangered African wild dog (Lycaon pictus).
 It is a corridor for African elephant moving from Botswana and Namibia into Angola, Zambia and Zimbabwe.
 National parks found in the Caprivi Strip are Bwabwata National Park, Mudumu National Park and Nkasa Rupara National Park.
 Local communities have organised themselves into communal area conservancies and community forests.
-People work closely with the Namibian Government to jointly manage natural resources through several programmes set up between the Namibian Government and various donor parties.
+People work closely with the Namibian government to jointly manage natural resources through several programmes set up between the Namibian government and various donor parties.